DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 Depending on where you qualified, the subject you teach and your qualifications, you may be able to use a new professional recognition service, Apply for QTS in England.
 [Learn more about applying for QTS in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas#english-qualified-teacher-status-qts).

-Please note the Apply for QTS service is for non-UK citizens.
-If you are a UK citizen with teaching experience but no qualification, you should consider the assessment only or teacher training routes to QTS.
+You will not be able to use Apply for QTS in England if you are a UK citizen without QTS.
+Depending on your teaching experience and qualifications, you may want to consider the assessment only or teacher training routes to QTS.

 [Get international qualified teacher status (iQTS)](/international-qualified-teacher-status) explains how to get QTS without visiting the UK.